MerginMaps/mobile/docs/users/project_config.md

 <img src="images/xyz_settings.png" alt="Connection settings for XYZ" style="width: 100%; height: 100%"/>​

+**Note:** you also need to change resampling method for WM(T)S layer to ensure the texts are readable on HiDPi screens.

 If you are using a vector layer for background layer:

 -   Ensure to use a simplified geometry version of your data.
 This will help with smooth map navigation.